 This information should be included in the Children's Guide or provided to them at any time by their social worker or Independent Reviewing Officer especially where their wishes and feelings may not be in accordance with plans being made for them.
 Information should be in a range of accessible formats.

-Assistance must also be given to enable an Advocate to be appointed for the child for example by approaching the independent organisation on behalf of the child.
-Particular consideration needs to be given to the needs of disabled children, very young children, children placed out of the local authority area and those with complex communication needs who need the support of an advocate.
+Assistance must also be given to enable an Advocate to be appointed for the child; for example by approaching Barnardo's (who are commissioned by Wakefield Council to provide advocacy services) on behalf of the child.
+Particular consideration needs to be given to the needs of disabled children, very young children, children placed out of the local authority area and those with complex communication needs who may particularly need the support of an Advocate.

 1.1 Duties of an Advocate